The Wartburg College Symphonic Band will perform a benefit concert for Retrieving Freedom Inc. on Thursday, Nov. 30, at...Read more

 Monday, Nov.
 13 Journalism & Communication Visit Day

 Matt Sacia ’19 is one of 10 semifinalists for the 2017 Gagliardi Trophy, presented to the most outstanding football player in Division III, as reported by the Waterloo-Cedar Falls Courier.

-The football team defeated Monmouth College, 36-13, in the season opener, as reported by the Waterloo-Cedar Falls Courier.
+The football team will host Trine University in the second round of the NCAA football playoffs, as reported by the Waterloo-Cedar Falls Courier.